psychemedia/storytelling-notes/robin_hood_death.md

 'That I reade not,' said Robin Hoode then,
 'Litle Iohn, for it may not be;
 If I shold doe any widow hurt, at my latter end,
-God,' he said, ' wold blame me;
+God,' he said, 'wold blame me;

 'But take me vpon thy backe, Litle Iohn,
 And beare me to yonder streete,